Lheidli Tʼenneh Band: 21st century

-There are over 700 members of Lheidli T'enneh First Nation.
+There are over 700 members of Lheidli Tʼenneh First Nation.
 Many also live off the reserve.

-The Lheidli T'enneh Treaty
+The Lheidli Tʼenneh Treaty

-On October 29, 2006, the Lheidli T'enneh became the first people to initiate a treaty with British Columbia and Canada within the framework of the British Columbia Treaty Process created in response to the Delgamuukw case.
-It remains for the treaty to be ratified by a vote of Lheidli T'enneh band members, by the Legislative Assembly of British Columbia, and by the Canadian Parliament.
+On October 29, 2006, the Lheidli Tʼenneh became the first people to initiate a treaty with British Columbia and Canada within the framework of the British Columbia Treaty Process created in response to the Delgamuukw case.
+It remains for the treaty to be ratified by a vote of Lheidli Tʼenneh band members, by the Legislative Assembly of British Columbia, and by the Canadian Parliament.

-On February 9, 2007, the Treaty 8 First Nations launched a legal challenge of the ratification of Lheidli T'enneh treaty.
-The Treaty 8 First Nations asserted that Canada, British Columbia and the Lheidli T'enneh did not adequately consult them about the overlap of the Lheidli T'enneh treaty area and the area of Treaty 8.
+On February 9, 2007, the Treaty 8 First Nations launched a legal challenge of the ratification of Lheidli Tʼenneh treaty.
+The Treaty 8 First Nations asserted that Canada, British Columbia and the Lheidli Tʼenneh did not adequately consult them about the overlap of the Lheidli Tʼenneh treaty area and the area of Treaty 8.

 The Treaty 8 First Nations sought an interlocutory injunction preventing the ratification of the treaty until such time as the parties resolves the issues of the overlap.
 Justice Wilson of the Supreme Court of British Columbia denied the plaintiff's application for an interlocutory injunction.

 A similar challenge was launched by Secwepemc Nation on March 12, 2007.

-The Lheidli T'enneh band members did not ratify the treaty in a treaty ratification vote held on March 30, 2007.
+The Lheidli Tʼenneh band members did not ratify the treaty in a treaty ratification vote held on March 30, 2007.
 In the vote, 123 people voted against the treaty and 111 voted in favour of it.

-In response to this outcome, the British Columbia Treaty Commission undertook a "Lheidli T’enneh Communications Probe" to determine why the treaty was not ratified.
+In response to this outcome, the British Columbia Treaty Commission undertook a "Lheidli Tʼenneh Communications Probe" to determine why the treaty was not ratified.
 This included a survey carried out by the Mustel Group, a marketing and public opinion research firm based in Vancouver.

-The Lheidli T'enneh nation is currently preparing for another ratification vote.
+The Lheidli Tʼenneh nation is currently preparing for another ratification vote.

 Canada Winter Games

 The City of Prince George, as part of its 100th anniversary celebrations, hosted the 2015 Canada Winter Games.
-The Lheidli T'enneh were the Official Host First Nation, the first time the Games acknowledged a First Nations as a formal partner.
+The Lheidli Tʼenneh were the Official Host First Nation, the first time the Games acknowledged a First Nations as a formal partner.

 Fort George Park renaming

-In 2015, Prince George City Council voted in favor of renaming Fort George Park, which is the location of the original HBC post and Lheidli T'enneh village, to Lheidli T'enneh Memorial Park.
+In 2015, Prince George City Council voted in favor of renaming Fort George Park, which is the location of the original HBC post and Lheidli Tʼenneh village, to Lheidli Tʼenneh Memorial Park.

 In 2017, 11 human remains were found in an area of the park being developed for a new shelter.
 The area where remains were found is outside the fence line of the established Cemetery (reserve No.1A), but the fence line of the cemetery is disputed, and remains are likely to be found in a large area around the Cemetery.

 Treaty debate

-In June 2018, Lheidli T'enneh First Nation voted against a proposed treaty with the federal and provincial governments, which would have granted self-governance powers.
+In June 2018, Lheidli Tʼenneh First Nation voted against a proposed treaty with the federal and provincial governments, which would have granted self-governance powers.